About: Calicivirus is a common viral infection which causes flu-like symptoms in cats. Kittens, senior and immunocompromised cats are most at risk.

 Calicivirus (FCV) is a common viral infection found in cats that is characterised by the presence of flu-like symptoms such as upper respiratory infection.
 It is a member of the Caliciviridae family.

-Around 80 – 90% of all feline respiratory disease complex are caused by either feline calicivirus or feline rhinotracheitis virus (feline herpesvirus).
+Around 80 – 90% of all feline respiratory disease complex is due to feline calicivirus or feline rhinotracheitis virus (feline herpesvirus).
 Dual infection with both feline calicivirus and feline herpesvirus are fairly common.
 Calicivirus usually affects the throat, eyes, nasal cavity and oral cavity in cats although sometimes the lungs, musculoskeletal system, and intestines can also be affected.

-In the healthy adult cat, the mortality rate is relatively low, however, kittens, older cats, and immunosuppressed cats are at greater risk.
-Feline calicivirus is most often seen in shelters and environments with overcrowding, although it can occur in any household.
+In the healthy adult cat, the mortality rate is relatively low, however, kittens, older cats, and immunosuppressed cats are at increased risk.
+Feline calicivirus is common in shelters and over-crowded environments.
 The geographical distribution of calicivirus in cats is worldwide.

-The most common mode of infection is via another infected cat.
-Infection can be passed from eye, nasal and mouth discharges.
-The incubation period of calicivirus is between 2-6 days.
+The most common mode of infection is direct transmission from an infected cat.
 The virus replicates in the respiratory tract and oral tissues and is shed in oral, eye and nasal secretions as well as urine and feces.
 Transmission may be oral, aerosol or fomites (objects such as floors, food bowls etc).

-Indirect contact: Contaminated food bowls, litter trays, flooring, bedding etc. Calicivirus is resistant to many disinfectants and can live in the environment for several weeks.
+Contaminated food bowls, litter trays, flooring, bedding, caregivers etc. Calicivirus is resistant to many disinfectants and can live in the environment for several weeks.